-Free Fellowship Focused on Hands-on Experience
+Free Fellowship Focused on

 We give aspiring machine learning engineers the chance to hone their skills by building real-world applications.
 The number one qualification employers look for when hiring an ML engineering candidate is previous experience.